 Tax Analysis:

-Sherry Willis in Payroll Services will perform a tax analysis and assist in the completion of the Form 8233 (if applicable).
-She will also authorize all non-resident travel reimbursements and/or honorarium payments to foreign national visitors.
-In order to perform a tax analysis and approve payment(s), the following information is needed:
+Sherry Willis in Payroll Services will perform a tax analysis and assist in the completion of tax treaty forms (if applicable).
+She will also authorize all non-resident/international travel Chrome River PAs and/or honorarium payments on behalf of foreign national visitors.
+In order to perform the analysis and approve payment(s), the following information is needed:

 Back to Top